anngvu/bioc-curation/README.md

-Some of this will help us work out functionality to be optimized and built into [a tool](https://github.com/anngvu/accent) purposely built to help (Sage) curators curate data for projects that involve EDAM, such as https://cancercomplexity.synapse.org/Explore/Tools and https://openchallenges.io/challenge.
-However, this should also be useful outside of Sage and benefit the wider curation community.
+This is R&D work to figure out how to optimize ontology curation functionality for [a tool](https://github.com/anngvu/accent) purposely built to help (Sage) curators curate data for projects that involve EDAM, such as https://cancercomplexity.synapse.org/Explore/Tools and https://openchallenges.io/challenge.
+However, this might also be useful to the wider curation community.

 This is experimental, and it might be interesting to compare with existing results, additional human-curated results, [EDAMmap](https://github.com/edamontology/edammap), or other approaches.